xlladdins/xll/docs/Excel4MacrosE-G.md

 **FCLOSE**(**file\_num**)

-File\_num    is the number of the file you want to close.
+File\_num&nbsp;&nbsp;&nbsp;&nbsp;is the number of the file you want to close.
 File\_num is returned by the FOPEN function that originally opened the file.
 If file\_num is not a valid file number, FCLOSE halts the macro and returns the \#VALUE\! error value.

 **Examples**